aekiss/namelist-check/README.md

 - [ ] should frazil_factor=0.5 ?
 - [x] viscosity_scale_by_rossby_power: Bob said GFDL uses 100 but GFDL namelist actually uses 4 and default is 2.
 So set to 4
 - [x] many nml groups (eg &ocean_lap_friction_nml) don't include `use_this_module` - how many have `use_this_module = .false.` by default and are therefore disabled? - checked - all ok
 - [ ] ocean_albedo_option = 2 looks dodgy? or is this not used anyway? (handled by coupler/CICE?)
-GFDL uses ocean_albedo_option = 5 - but Steve says "Also note that "ocean_albedo" is set for a coupled model, and it is different for ocean/ice simulations.
+ESM2M uses ocean_albedo_option = 5 - but Steve says "Also note that "ocean_albedo" is set for a coupled model, and it is different for ocean/ice simulations.
 That is a major "gotcha" that Spence can share with you if interested.'"
-- [x] changed clock_grain from 'LOOP' to 'COMPONENT' (as used by GFDL) - may give better performance?
+- [x] changed clock_grain from 'LOOP' to 'COMPONENT' (as used by ESM2M) - may give better performance?
 - [ ] delete ocean_polar_filter and ocean_vert_kpp_iow? apparently not in MOM5 code
 - [ ] try barotropic_split > 80 to get dt>1800 at 0.25deg (2160s is very nearly OK) - would need to be >84 to pass startup check - but none of the models use >80 - why not? - see COSIMA-TODO.md and run-025deg_jra55_ryf_broadwell_test.md and Ch11 of Griffies2012a-mom-elements-5-updated.pdf
 - [ ] Bob suggests paying close attention to tuning ocean_nphysics*.
 Also check for consistency across resolutions.